This post should be set within the Tutorials category, but as “secure” is present within the title…

 localhost only, and discharge him from handling the authentication part.

-/etc/transmission-daemon/settings.json, and modify the lines related to RPC configuration, according to :
+/etc/transmission-daemon/settings.json, and modify the keys related to RPC configuration, according to :

 Now, you only have to take care of reloading the Transmission daemon, NOT RESTARTING IT (your changes would be overridden, as noted within the README file in the same directory) :